Guide to the 2014 European Elections

 The Czech Republic and Ireland are the only countries to vote on 23 May, with Czech voters also able to cast their ballot on 24 May.

-Voting in Italy, Cyprus, Malta, Slovakia, and Lithuania takes place on 24 May.
+Voting in Italy, Malta, Slovakia, and Lithuania takes place on 24 May, and on 25 May in Cyprus.

 How old do I have to be?